slsa-framework/slsa/README.md

 The first problem is figuring out the actual supply chain.
 This requires significant manual effort, guesswork, and blind trust.
 Working backwards:

-*   The “latest” tag in Docker Hub points to [7.72.0](https://hub.docker.com/layers/curlimages/curl/7.72.0/images/sha256-3c3ff0c379abb1150bb586c7d55848ed4dcde4a6486b6f37d6815aed569332fe?context=explore).
+*   The "latest" tag in Docker Hub points to [7.72.0](https://hub.docker.com/layers/curlimages/curl/7.72.0/images/sha256-3c3ff0c379abb1150bb586c7d55848ed4dcde4a6486b6f37d6815aed569332fe?context=explore).
 *   It claims to have come from a Dockerfile in the [curl/curl-docker](https://github.com/curl/curl-docker/blob/d6525c840a62b398424a78d792f457477135d0cf/alpine/latest/Dockerfile)